 To avoid scheduling and set point conflicts between Flair and a smart thermostat, use the following guideline for scheduling based on Flair's Set Point Controller setting:

-- If using Flair Set Point Controller, turn off scheduling in your smart thermostat and use scheduling in Flair.
+- If using Flair Set Point Controller, disable scheduling in your smart thermostat and use scheduling in Flair.
 Note: This includes all comfort modes assigned to ecobee sensors.
 Read "Preventing Conflicts" in this article.

 - If using Thermostat Set Point Controller, use scheduling in your smart thermostat.

 If you create a Flair schedule event for a room that contains an integrated smart thermostat, Flair will adjust your smart thermostat to the set point in the schedule event.
 This happens whether you're in Flair Set Point or Thermostat Set Point mode.

 For example, if you set the location of your ecobee thermostat to the Living Room in Flair, and you create a schedule that sets the Living Room to 70F at 6pm, Flair will send a request to your ecobee to set itself to 70F at 6PM.